ruanzhijun/online-poker-texas-hold-em/README.md

 * -2.
 Reference does not match regex.
 * -3.
 A game with this reference does not exist.
 * -4.
 The game with this reference has already started and cannot be joined.

+## Security
+All the user inputs which go to a database are escaped, the ones which are in the web with PHP; The log-in from the client with Java.
+This prevents SQL Injections.
+The accounts created have their password encripted by a PHP script.
+This same script is called from Java to check the credentials at log-in.

 ## Versions